SparkPost/ds_mysql/TESTING.md

 If you want to test the `ds_mysql` module locally, you must temporarily configure MySQL/MariaDB with a user, a database, and a single table.
-You should delete the database and user after you are done testing.
+You should delete the database and the user after you are done testing.

 # Assumptions
   * You have `mysql-server` or `mariadb-server` installed and configured, listening to `localhost`